Amba (river)

 The Amba (Амба, in Udege Language it means Tiger) is a river in Primorsky Krai, Russia.

-It rises in the Borisov Plateau near the border with China and flow into the Amur Bay of the Sea of Japan.
-The river is 63 km long.
-Its drainage basin covers 330 km2.
+It rises in the Borisov Plateau near the border with China and flows into the Amur Bay of the Sea of Japan.
+The river is 63 km long, and its drainage basin covers 330 km2.
 The river is 50 to 70 m wide and 1.5 to 2 m deep.

 The water level of the Amba may rise as much as 2 m higher after summer rains.

 Amba literally means Amur tiger in Nanai and Udege languages.